 15.)
 What would you like to do after graduation? (what job, what position, which company)

-It is important to be open about your future and be positive, giving a conclusive answer may not be the right approach but being on the positive outlook of things, here we go?
+It is important to be open about your future and be positive, giving a conclusive answer may not be the right approach but being on a positive outlook on things, here we go.

 ” I love entrepreneurship and always dreamt of owning my own company, but if I have the opportunity to work i will love to work for “Company x” because “Company X” has good corporate values and represent my view of a perfect working environment, I would go for a position in the company that is inline with my qualifications”

 16.)
 Tell me 2 positive and 2 negative things about you.

 Are you getting tired already?
 So are we, it’s lengthy, we told you before, but we promise, there are just 4 more questions left, now that’s a positive thing about me, Humour! what’s yours? every human has a positive side and also a negative side, the chances that you have a more negative side are high. and people want to see you admit it as it shows honesty, so feel free to give this question a go.

 “Ehmm….
 I think that my positive sides would be one 1) I love to help and 2.)
 I love learning new things and I am patient and my negative sides is that “I can be less sympathetic and selfish” ( now you can choose something else here cause I am sure you are like, oh no, I am not that bad ? and 2.)
 I am careless ( you are not that bad either)”.

 17.)
 Where do you see yourself 7 years from now? and Why? again be positive, give it a try this way, this answer may depend on your age: